kepingwang/cell-society/README.md

 * Slime Cell Society has several bugs that prevented it from being fully completed
 * The GUI has bugs with generating circles which doesn't affect the simulation directly, but is visually noticeable
+* Ants simulation has bug where food source doesn't go away
+* Ant simulation can't be too big or it will crash

 #### Impressions